-Providing feedback is one of the coach’s most important skills.
-Narrowly defined, it means replaying to the coachee what s/he did in a specific situation.
-More broadly – and more usefully – defined, it includes highlighting the impact of what the coachee did.
-It also includes a discussion of what the coachee might do (even) better next time.
+Providing feedback is one of the mentor’s most important skills.
+Narrowly defined, it means replying to the mentee what s/he did in a specific situation.
+More broadly – and more usefully – defined, it includes highlighting the impact of what the mentee did.
+It also includes a discussion of what the mentee might do (even) better next time.

 A few definitions:

-To provide a factual context for your discussion of how your coachee performed, you can of course refer to notes which you took at the time, replay a video (if the coachee had agreed to being videoed) or ask a third party to comment.
+To provide a factual context for your discussion of how your mentee performed, you can of course refer to notes which you took at the time, replay a video (if the mentee had agreed to being videoed) or ask a third party to comment.

-A (Actions) The things that the coachee is doing well, or poorly, in the area under review
+A (Actions) The things that the mentee is doing well, or poorly, in the area under review

 I (Impact) The effect these actions are having

-D (Desired outcome) The ways in which the coachee could do things more effectively.
+D (Desired outcome) The ways in which the mentee could do things more effectively.

 Feedback is a process that requires constant attention.
 When something needs to be said, say it.
 People then know where they stand all the time and there are few surprises.
 Also, problems don’t get out of hand.
 This is not a once-a-year or a once-every-three-month event.